 And that’s another huge, weird question.[Made using the ten hundred most used words.]

 Here’s a short CV.
-I have profiles on SocArXiv, arXiv, PhilPapers, and academia.edu, but everything on those sites is also on this one.
+I have profiles on SocArXiv, arXiv, PhilPapers, and academia.edu, but everything on those sites is also here.
 You can email me at tecb2 at cam dot ac dot uk.
-Surprisingly, I’m Isaac Newton’s Doktorur15enkel, and Galileo Galilei’s Doktorur18enkel.
+It turns out I’m Isaac Newton’s Doktorur15enkel, and Galileo Galilei’s Doktorur18enkel.